AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-send-receive-messages.md

 ### Send a location message

+A location message contains the information that locates a specific point on the surface of the earth.
+It can also include the address information.

-To send a location message, you need to integrate a third-party map service and get the latitude and longitude of the location.
+To retrieve the latitude and longitude of a specific point, you integrate a third-party map service.

 ```java
 // Set locationAddress as the address of the location.